Why Fresh is Real?

 Other than being very passionate about cooking and baking, I am a Culinary Nutrition Expert (Academy of Culinary Nutrition).

-I also recently completed a fermentation course (ACN), and gained a lot of experience experimenting with various ferments such as kombucha, kimchi, sauerkraut, hot sauce, seed cheese, to crunchy, naturally cultured (pickled) vegetables.
+I have a certificate in Fermentation from the ACN.
+I enjoy experimenting with various ferments such as kombucha, kimchi, sauerkraut, hot sauce, seed cheese, to crunchy, naturally cultured (pickled) vegetables.

 I have a professional Diploma in Graphic Design with over 13 years in printing, communications, and marketing along with 8 additional years as a freelancer.